javierchuaby/tp/docs/DeveloperGuide.md

 **Design considerations:**

-* We store the active list name in the model layer, so that **all** mutating commands (add, edit, present, points, clear) can save to the correct file.
+* We store the active list name in the model layer so that **all** mutating commands (add, edit, present, points, clear) can save to the correct file.
 * We **reused** the same JSON structure from AB3 to minimise changes.
 * This fits the CS2103T expectation that *clear should not unexpectedly wipe unrelated data.*